gperdrizet/ariel-data-challenge/ariel_data_preprocessing/README.md

 ## 1. Signal correction

-Implements the six signal correction steps outline in the [Calibrating and Binning Ariel Data](https://www.kaggle.com/code/gordonyip/calibrating-and-binning-ariel-data) shared by the contest organizers.
+Implements the six signal correction steps outline in the [Calibrating and Binning Ariel Data](https://www.kaggle.com/code/gordonyip/calibrating-and-binning-ariel-data) notebook shared by the contest organizers.

 Example use: